-Raymond Boudon, Inequality of Opportunity, Part2, II, 1973
+Raymond Boudon, Inequality of Opportunity, Part2 II, 1973

 It is not a question of interpreting Raymond Boudon’s thinking too quickly, simply on the basis of these extracts, which, as Raymond Boudon indicates, call for an interpretation.
-Rather, one must understand these excerpts in the totality of the original work, and see, for example, one of the conclusions, the2nd one, that Raymond Boudon draws at the end of The Inequality of Opportunities:
+Rather, one must understand these excerpts in the totality of the original work, and see, for example, one of the conclusions, the second one, that Raymond Boudon draws at the end of The Inequality of Opportunities:

 “Differences in the quality of cultural inheritance as a function of social class explain only to a very limited extent the inequality of opportunity before education.
 They explain the differences in school success according to social origin at a young age.
-On the other hand, they hardly explain the disparities in educational attainment according to social origin.”
+On the other hand, they hardly explain the discrepancies in educational attainment according to social origin.”

 Raymond Boudon, Inequality of Opportunity, Conclusion, 1973

-Economics/sociology course on School/Education:
+Economics/sociology courses on School/Education:

 - Socio-professional categories and school results